Elektrobit/ebcl_template/docs/images/from_scatch.md

 };
 ```

-The _inird.img_ is the initalramdisc we want to use.
+The _initrd.img_ is the initial ramdisk we want to use.
 We can use the _initrd generator_ to create such an _initrd.img_ which fits our needs.
 As long as we don’t want to implement secure boot, your needs are quite small.
 We just want to use _/dev/mmcblk0p2_ as root partition, which is partition two of the internal eMMC storage.